 How often should you take an HIV test?
 That depends!

-The CDC recommends health care providers test everyone between the ages of 13 and 64 at least once as part of routine health care.
-One in seven people in the United States who have HIV do not know they are infected.
+The CDC recommends everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine health care.
+About 1 in 8 people in the United States who have HIV don’t know they have it.

 In other words, you should have an HIV test during a medical check-up—just like you have a blood test or a urine test to be sure you are healthy.